Like to know

 If you want to go into more detail, with specific weights and alloys, then the gold price calculator or assets calculator is the tool of choice.

-assets calculator
+Assets calculator

 With the GoldPriceOne assets calculator it is possible to get a quick overview of the value of different alloys for any weight.
 Simply enter the weight and the value for different alloys is displayed directly.